Skip to main content

 Add an AWS Account to Palette

-Palette supports integration with AWS Cloud Accounts.
-This also includes support for AWS GovCloud (US) accounts.
+Palette supports integration with Amazon Web Services (AWS) Cloud Accounts, including AWS GovCloud (US) and AWS Secret Cloud (US) accounts.
 This section explains how to create an AWS cloud account in Palette.
 You can use any of the following authentication methods to register your cloud account.

 AWS Account

-This section provides guidance in creating an AWS account that uses static or dynamic access credentials.
+This section provides guidance on creating an AWS account that uses static or dynamic access credentials.

 Static Access Credentials